davidaavilar/pcs-sizing/README.md

 - AWS:
     - It only works for a single account, not for Organization yet.
 It must be execute by AWS Account.
 - GCP:
-    - It only works for a single project, not for Organization yet.
-You must specify the ProjectID.
-Only work for Compute workloads, not for DSPM assets yet.
+    - It only works the project "ACTIVE" where the user is executing the script has access.
 - OCI:
     - It only works for the OCI tenant for Home Region.
 Not for OKE nodes yet.